Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-\item \textit{(Step 1.3) Construct the KUCLS model.} We use the non-correlated KU-based features to construct our KUCLS model.
-In terms of the machine learning algorithm, we choose a random forest classifier with default parameters values (scikit-learn python implementation).
-This parameter setting of random forest classifier is identified as the optimal choice for achieving the best performance in classifying post-release defects~\citep{Yatish_post_release_defect}.
+\item \textit{(Step 1.3) Construct KUM.} We use the KU feature set to construct KUM .
+Similarly to~\citet{Yatish_post_release_defect}, we use a random forest classifier with default parameters values (\texttt{scikit-learn} python implementation).
+For a detailed analysis of the influence of classifier choice and hyperparameter tuning on model performance, please refer to~\ref{appendix:hyperparameter}.

-\item \textit{(Step 1.4) Evaluate the KUCLS model.} To evaluate the accuracy of our defect prediction models, we calculate the \textit{Area Under the receiver operator characteristic Curve} (AUC) as it is a robust, threshold-independent measure \citep{Chak_ICSE_SEIP}.
+\item \textit{(Step 1.4) Evaluate KUM.} To evaluate the accuracy of our defect prediction models, we calculate the \textit{Area Under the receiver operator characteristic Curve} (AUC).
+AUC is a robust, threshold-independent measure \citep{Chak_ICSE_SEIP}.
 AUC value ranges from 0 to 1, with 0.5 being as good as random guessing.
-The AUC values closer to one indicate a model that is good at distinguishing the class of interest (buggy) from the other class (clean).
-Values closer to zero indicate a model that is good at predicting the class that is not of interest (clean).
-Since we are employing an \textit{out-of-sample bootstrap} model validation with 100 repetitions, we obtain 100 AUC values for each prediction model that we evaluate.
+The AUC values closer to one indicate a model that is good at distinguishing the class of interest (defective) from the other class (clean).
+Values closer to zero indicate a model that is performing worse than random guessing, consistently misclassifying instances by predicting the opposite class (i.e., labeling defective instances as clean and vice versa).
+Since we are employing an \textit{out-of-sample bootstrap} model validation with 100 repetitions, we obtain 100 AUC values for each prediction model that we evaluate. \end{itemize}